vmware-tanzu/tanzu-dev-portal/content/guides/containers/deploy-custom-nodejs-app-bitnami-containers.md

 linkTitle: "Node.js"
 parent: "Bitnami"
 weight: 2
-description: This guide walks you through the process of creating an optimized and secure Docker image of a custom application using a Bitnami base container, then testing it and publishing it online.
-It also guides you through the steps to follow when you update your application and need to rebuild and republish it for your users.
+description: Create, test, and publish a secure Docker image for a Node.js application using Bitnami.
 topics:
 - Containers
 - Kubernetes